How to Organize A Fun Run Fundraiser in 7 Steps

 Decide when and where you’re hosting it, make sure you have all the necessary permissions, and plan out the “fun” elements of your fun run.
 From color runs to bubble runs, there are a variety of ways to make your event exciting.
 Additionally, if you’re not already set up with peer-to-peer software like 99Pledges, picking out software to make your fundraiser possible will be a crucial part of the planning process.

-2. Advertise your event
+2. Promote your event online

 3. Recruit participants